Danny2168h/FitnessApp/README.md

 ## PHASE 4

-For task 2 of phase 4 I choose to include a type hierarchy in my code.
-The classes: AddExerciseMenu, AddFoodMenu, CreateAccountMenu and SetGoalMenu implement the Java ActionListener interface and each override the ActionPerformed abstract method from the interface and provide different/unique implementations across the classes.
+For task 2 of phase 4 I choose to test and design a class that is robust in the model package.
+The class that is robust is the calculator class.
+All methods in the class account for all possible inputs, and the method calcDailyCal throws a checked exception called InvalidPersonException.
+The tests for when an exception is expected and when it is not is included in the CalculatorTestClass.

 ## Phase 4: Task 3
 Reflection on overall project design